-The absence of comparably sizeable interim revenues from public projects in North Macedonia comparing to the previous year was also the main factor behind a significant drop in combined sales from the South-Western Balkans region (encompassing TBS Macedonia and Telelink Albania) by 74% from the first nine months of 2021.
-As a result, the two companies had a relatively insignificant 1% contribution to the formation of consolidated sales for the ended nine months period (comparing to 4% for the same period of 2021).
+The biggest factor behind the latter was the significant slowdown in public projects in the ICT domain and related TBS revenues in North Macedonia against the strongly positive development in this domain in 2021.
+This stagnation is also the main factor behind the significant drop in combined sales from the South-Western Balkans region (encompassing TBS Macedonia and Telelink Albania) by 66%1 from the previous year, as a result of which the two companies ended 2022 with a rather limited share of 3% of consolidated sales (comparing to 7% for 2021).